huggingface/exporters/README.md

 The most common reasons for conversion errors are:

 - You provided incorrect arguments to the converter.
 The `task` argument should match the chosen model architecture.
-For example, the `"default"` task should only be used with models of type `AutoModel`, not `AutoModelForXYZ`.
+For example, the `"feature-extraction"` task should only be used with models of type `AutoModel`, not `AutoModelForXYZ`.
 Additionally, the `seq2seq` argument is required to tell apart encoder-decoder type models from encoder-only or decoder-only models.
 Passing invalid choices for these arguments may give an error during the conversion process or it may create a model that works but does the wrong thing.

 - The model performs an operation that is not supported by Core ML or coremltools.
 It's also possible coremltools has a bug or can't handle particularly complex models.